 If you wish you knew about those integrations earlier, it’s not too late to import those emails you already have into your Crowdcast event.
 If you’ve been accepting payments on other ticketing platforms or collecting emails for the event externally, follow this process to pre-register your attendees, avoiding a double opt-in.

-Hot tip: Stay GDPR compliant by creating a custom registration field asking attendee permission to add them to your email list and watch your subscribers grow 🚀
+💡 Pro tip: Stay GDPR compliant by creating a custom registration field asking your attendees for permission to add them to your email list, and watch your subscribers grow 🚀

-And for those on Starter - read this
+And for those on the Starter Plan - read this

-Not everyone has the need or the resource to join a Lite plan or more.
-Here’s what you need to do to gain access to attendee emails and start owning your audience.
+Not everyone has the need or the resources to join a Lite Plan or more.
+Here’s what you need to do to gain access to attendee emails and start owning your audience:

 Create or decide on a free product or event to giveaway.